 The Group actively promotes the importance of water conservation to its employees.
-The Group has set a target to require all employees including newcomers to attend a self-learning programme for environmental protection covering water conservation.
+In FY2022, the Group set a water efficiency target of requiring all employees including newcomers to attend a self-learning programme for environmental protection covering water conservation.
+In FY2023, all staff were required to attend a self-learning programme relating to water conservation.
+The Group achieved its water efficiency target in FY2023, and it will continue its commitment to efficient water use.
 The Group has adopted the following water conservation measures and methods:

-- Conduct water consumption analysis of individual supply points at the construction site; - Establish wastewater treatment facilities to treat sediment-laden wastewater so that it can be used for general site works such as wheel washing, dust suppression and general cleaning; - Implement a water-saving sprinkler system in construction sites to minimise water consumption and optimise dust suppression;

-- Post water-saving banners around the Group's premises; and - Regularly inspect water taps to prevent leakage and install low-flow aerators on all faucets and dual-flush water cistern in toilets and washrooms where possible.
+- Conduct water consumption analysis of individual supply points at the construction site; - Establish wastewater treatment facilities to treat sediment-laden wastewater so that it can be used for general site works such as wheel washing, dust suppression and general cleaning; - Implement a water-saving sprinkler system in construction sites to minimise water consumption and optimise dust suppression; - Post water-saving banners around the Group's premises; and - Regularly inspect water taps to prevent leakage and install low-flow aerators on all faucets and dual-flush water cistern in toilets and washrooms where possible.